BrunoComitre/python-resource-inventory/Python Annotations/PYTHON WEB.md

 [DESCRIBE DEVELOPMENT HERE]

 - [gitignore](https://github.com/github/gitignore) - A collection of .gitignore templates.
-- [Filosofias de Projeto](https://docs.djangoproject.com/pt-br/3.0/misc/design-philosophies/#dry) [PT-BR] - Este documento explica algumas filosofias que os desenvolvedores do Django tem usado ao criar o framework.
+- [Filosofias de Projeto](https://docs.djangoproject.com/pt-br/3.0/misc/design-philosophies/#dry) - Este documento explica algumas filosofias que os desenvolvedores do Django tem usado ao criar o framework.
 Seu objetivo é de explicar o passado e guiar o futuro.
-- [Refactoring.Guru](https://refactoring.guru/) [EN-US] - Makes it easy for you to discover everything you need to know about refactoring, design patterns, SOLID principles, and other smart programming topics.
+- [Refactoring.Guru](https://refactoring.guru/) - Makes it easy for you to discover everything you need to know about refactoring, design patterns, SOLID principles, and other smart programming topics.
-- [SourceMaking](https://sourcemaking.com/) [EN-US] - I will tell you a lot of stories about good software architecture and teach you how to create it with design patterns.
+- [SourceMaking](https://sourcemaking.com/) - I will tell you a lot of stories about good software architecture and teach you how to create it with design patterns.
 I will guide you through anti-patterns, common pitfalls and mistakes that people make when they plan, create, and manage software projects.
 In the end, I will teach you how to smell a bad code and improve it with refactoring.

 [GO TO INDEX](#index)